 In a hole in a ground there lived a hobbit.
 In a land called Australia, there lived an adventurer.

 She was not a permanent resident, but had temporarily made her home in this far off land.
 She had learnt their language and studied their sometimes strange customs long enough to feel at home among them.
-She had explored endless expanses where rusted dirt met cerulean sky in a clash of colour, waterfalls charging over rocks with an energy akin to an infinite flood of wild horses, and beautiful waterholes where the sun glittered on the water like a dragon’s hoard.
+In Western Australia, she had explored endless expanses where rusted dirt met cerulean sky in a clash of colour, where waterfalls charged over rocks with an energy akin to an infinite flood of wild horses, and where beautiful waterholes glittered in the sun like a dragon’s hoard.
 She had also enjoyed the odd cup of tea and the occasional lounge in a comfy chair with book in hand, but these events are not exciting enough to be relayed here.
 This is a story of how the adventurer had an adventure, and found herself doing things altogether unexpected.
 Having travelled so far, she was not content to confine her explorations to one country.
 She came from a long ancestry of adventurers (of various tenuous degrees) and she had found in the last seven months that a wanderlust had awakened in her blood.

 Across the seas, in a magical world called New Zealand, the adventurer found a group of fellow rovers who had been travelling this magnificent land in a bright orange steed called the Loveshack, a valiant beast which was guided seemingly by nothing but a floating lantern and its two guardian bears, Loveshack (the steed’s namesake) and Funshine.
 They traversed many leagues together: over and through hills and mountains, alongside rivers and streams, and even atop a glacier.

 Now, that wasn’t quite true, but it would have been fabulous had it been.
 Instead, they were welcomed by their ordinary-looking but still very friendly guide, who took them safely across the ice, carving paths and staircases with the same finesse as a master mason carving stone.
 He warned them of the ferocious Kea guardians of the ice lands.
-These creatures who would pelt you with rocks and destroy your provisions if you ever made the mistake of straying too far for too long.
+These creatures who would pelt you with rocks and destroy your provisions if you ever made the mistake of straying too far for too long (as our guide had discovered from personal experience).
 Our adventurer sighted one of these fearsome tricksters from afar, his green feathers and beady eyes stark against the ice, but thankfully he did not deem her or her companions a serious enough threat.

 They were emboldened by their successful venture across the ice and made their way to wilder and more remote climbs.
-Doubtful Sound, so named because sound refused to behave as it should within its undefined boundaries, was a misty mysterious waterway enclosed on either side by rock walls, the heights of which were unknown because they were eternally wreathed in cloud.
-The peculiarities which made everyone slightly hard of hearing were thanks to the unexplainable magic of dragons (unexplainable because they didn’t even understand it themselves).
-Dragons who made their homes in the lofty cliffs behind the infinite waterfalls, seemingly infinite in both number and size.
-Imagine their magic, if you will, as layers and layers of spells laid gently over one another and then tangled and snarled into an impossible mess by the endless twists, turns and flights of dragons soaring through the fragile layers.
+Doubtful Sound, so named because sound refused to behave as it should within its undefined boundaries.
+It was a misty, mysterious waterway enclosed on either side by rock walls, the heights of which were unknown because they were eternally wreathed in cloud.
+The peculiarities which made everyone slightly hard of hearing were thanks to the inexplicable magic of dragons (inexplicable because they didn’t even understand it themselves).
+Imagine the magic of dragons, if you will, produced over the centuries, as layers and layers of spells laid gently over one another.
+These layers became tangled and snarled into an impossible mess, producing unexpected magical results, by the endless twists, turns and flights of the dragons soaring through the fragile layers.